The Best Health Insurance Options for Freelancers in NYC

 Medical Cost Sharing Plans

-Medical sharing plans are religious affilifated non-insurance alternative that pool monthly contributions from thousands of members and payout for medical claims.
-This is one of the fastest-growing health benefits product with over 1M+ members nationally.
+Medical sharing plans are typically religious-affiliated non-insurance alternatives that pool monthly contributions from thousands of members and payout for medical claims.

-Though medical sharing plans are relatively lower cost compared to insurance plans, they have strict coverage benefits that sometimes exclude pre-existing condition and diagnoses like cancer and autoimmune diseases.
+Though medical sharing plans are relatively lower cost compared to insurance plans, they have strict coverage benefits that sometimes exclude pre-existing conditions and diagnoses like cancer and autoimmune diseases.

 Instead of paying for your care up front, most sharing plans require you to pay out-of-pocket and submit the claims to the reimbursed.